Clinical Function of the SAIPH® Knee

 Normal Pattern of Movement (Knee Kinematics)

 Balancing stability with freedom of movement is a principal goal of TKR design.
-How well a TKR achieves this can be determined by evaluating the pattern of movement in patients’ knees during well- elected activities.
+How well a TKR achieves this can be determined by evaluating the pattern of movement in patients’ knees during well-selected activities.

 To evaluate the kinematics of the SAIPH® Knee, a consecutive series of one surgeon’s first 14 patients (mean 69 years old, range 51-83), with no exclusions were assessed using video fluoroscopy at a minimum 24 months postoperatively7.
 Study participants were asked to perform clinically relevant functional activities, including: a full internal-to-external pivot standing on the affected leg to show the AP extents of medial and lateral condyles with large torque while under load; a kneeling activity to establish full passive flexion; lunge and step-up/down activities to establish ROM and AP stability in both condyles for the loaded knee.